New Ventures Challenge MGT4053

 2. Develop and apply entrepreneurial know-how in a practical setting, notably the lean startup concept, marketing mix, distribution channels, branding and pricing,

-4. Develop team working, time management, problem solving and communication skills.
+3. Develop and apply and skills such as team working, negotiation, time management, problem solving and communication skills

 Minimum Requirement for Award of Credits